 Other recipes you may like,

 Mullangi Sambar / Radish Sambar

-- 2 tbsp tamarind (size)
+- 2 tablespoon tamarind pulp (size)

 - 4 cups water approximately

-- Soak lemon sized tamarind in 1/2 cup of water for half an hour.
+- Soak lemon sized tamarind in ½ cup of water for half an hour.

 - Now add curry leaves, asafoetida powder and finely chopped onion.
 Saute until onion turn pink and translucent.